-Budgeted cost: £22857
+Budgeted cost: £ 26098

 Activity Evidence that supports this approach Challenge number(s) addressed Learning Mentor to provide support for pupils and their families - offering support and challenge as well as promotion of high levels of attendance and removal of barriers to learning.
 Research shows that good attendance has a direct link to academic outcomes and subsequent life chances.
 If pupils in receipt of early help intervention feel happy and safe, they are more likely to be able to learn well in school.
 1 & 5 Rewards and incentives to support the school attendance strategy.
-1 Teaching Assistants and Peer Mentor to provide small group nurture support and intervention to support pupils with self-regulation and understanding of emotions.
-EEF research shows that social and emotional learning and improved self- regulation has a positive impact on attainment.
+1 Teaching Assistants to provide small group nurture support and intervention to support pupils with self-regulation and understanding of emotions.
+EEF research shows that social and emotional learning and improved self-regulation has a positive impact on attainment.
 1&5

-Curriculum enrichment learning opportunities to address the cultural capital gap and support learning motivation.
-Research shows that through participation in challenging physical and emotional activities and outdoor learning can support pupils to develop non- cognitive skills such as resilience, self- confidence and motivation.
+Peer mento to provide 1:1 support for identified pupils with SEMH needs, Curriculum enrichment learning opportunities to address the cultural capital gap and support learning motivation.
+Research shows that through participation in challenging physical and emotional activities and outdoor learning can support pupils to develop noncognitive skills such as resilience, self-confidence and motivation.
 Leaders have thought carefully about the rationale for the curriculum and understand the importance of pupils acquiring early language skills and knowledge.
 It aims to provide cultural capital through relevant and engaging learning experiences for pupils, which enable them to acquire knowledge and skills and to deepen their understanding.
-3&4 --- --- -----
+3&4